microsoft/SymCrypt/BRANCHES.md

 else.
 The publishing workflow is:

 1. Merge main into publish
-1. Use `PublishToGithub.cmd` to push the publish branch to Github
+1. Use `PublishToGitHub.cmd` to push the publish branch to GitHub